 Are we in the future?
 Um, futurepast?
 Strange Days came out in 1995, but Bigelow’s vision of the end of the 20th Century is pretty accurate, but oddly enough the type of VR Lenny peddles is only really beginning to take off now.

 Can I Get a Gibson?
 Yes!
-The cocktail reappears here at the end of the list, as one of Lenny Nero’s clients drinks one while they hash out his fee.
+The classic Gibson cocktail reappears here at the end of the list—one of Lenny Nero’s clients drinks one while they hash out his fee.